Is It Possible to Juggle Acting and a Full-Time Job?

 If you’re a truly professional employee and actor, the inconveniences that come with your schedule are more likely to be forgiven.

-Although it sounds tempting to fit multiple gigs to easily cobble together rent money, this will soon prove to be a huge mental drain.
+Although it sounds tempting acting and a full-time job to fit multiple gigs to easily cobble together rent money, this will soon prove to be a huge mental drain.
 Stretching yourself thin like this isn’t artistically productive at all, and eventually, you’re bound to double (or triple) book yourself.
 Cut a couple players from the team.
 Opt for one or two gigs that afford you flexibility, or else you won’t have the energy to attend to all your responsibilities.
 Some offers may sound like huge career boosts, but if they do not contribute to your sense of fulfillment or mental well-being, then prioritize the other smaller projects.